NativeScript/docs/content/tutorials/build-a-master-detail-app-with-vue.md

 </script>
 ```

-`ListView` in Vue uses the `for` property as its data source.
-In the snippet above, we set the `for` property to `item in flicks`.
-This loops through the `flicks` array and renders the contents within the `v-template` for each entry.
+`ListView` in Vue 3 uses the `items` property as its data source and a scoped slot for item rendering.
+In the snippet above, we bind `:items="flicks"` and render each row via the `#default` slot.
 If you run the app now, you should see a list of flick titles.

 ### Create flick cards